julianrees/academic-kickstart/content/science/development.md

 [advanced]
  # Custom CSS.
- css_style = "text-align: justify"
+ css_style = "text-align: justify; font-size: 0.9rem;"

  # CSS class.
  css_class = ""
 +++
-The development of HOPO Therapeutics' flagship active pharmaceutical ingredient (API) began under the purview of the US Department of Energy, with the aim of [creating a pill that could be used to protect and treat people in a nuclear disaster scenario](https://newscenter.lbl.gov/2019/09/12/how-an-anti-nuclear-contamination-pill-could-also-help-mri-patients/).
+The development of HOPO Therapeutics' flagship active pharmaceutical ingredient (API) began with the aim of [creating a pill that could be used to protect and treat people in a nuclear disaster scenario](https://newscenter.lbl.gov/2019/09/12/how-an-anti-nuclear-contamination-pill-could-also-help-mri-patients/).
 After extensive investigation and pre-clinical evaluation, the experimental agent 3,4,3-LI(1,2-HOPO) emerged as a promising candidate capable of binding to, or ***chelating***, heavy metals and removing them from the body.
-Our lead API, it has several properties that make it exceptionally suited to serve as a chelating agent for heavy metal toxicity.
+As our lead API, it has several properties that make it exceptionally suited to serve as a chelating agent for heavy metal toxicity.

 ### Selectivity
 Due to its size and molecular shape, the API chelates the f-block elements of the periodic table, but does not chelate metal atoms that are essential for the body's function, such as iron, zinc, and calcium.
-The therapeutic interventions that are currently available for the treatment of heavy metal contamination, including EDTA and DTPA, will deplete the body's supply of these essential elements.
+The therapeutic interventions that are currently available for the treatment of heavy metal contamination, including EDTA and DTPA, will deplete the body's supply of these essential elements.*[Read more](/publication/bunin-dose-dependent-2013/)*

 ### Oral Availability
 The most convenient drug delivery route is an oral medication.
 This allows for easy self-administration, and is ideal for rapid distribution and treatment for a large population.
-In pre-clinical studies, 3,4,3-LI(1,2-HOPO) shows good oral availability and efficacy, indicating that the API can maintain efficacy when formulated as an oral capsule.
+In pre-clinical studies, 3,4,3-LI(1,2-HOPO) shows good oral availability and efficacy, indicating that the API can maintain efficacy when formulated as an oral capsule. *[Read more](/publication/choi-biodistribution-2015/)*

 ### Prophylactic and Delayed Efficacy
 The API effectively removes heavy metals from the body when used either as a prophylaxis or when administered days or weeks following contamination.
-It can therefore be used to provide protection to first responders in a nuclear disaster scenario, as well as to treat people that have already been exposed.
+It can be used to provide protection to first responders in a nuclear disaster scenario, as well as to treat patients that have already been exposed. *[Read more](/publication/an-early-2017/)*

+### Rapid Clearance
+Heavy metals are excreted quickly once bound by 3,4,3-LI(1,2-HOPO).
+This ensures that heavy metals remain in the body for a minimal amount of time.